-Recommender systems, which are designed to match consumers with products they will like, have transformed how consumers search for and acquire products.
-Such systems are prevalent in many online marketplaces, including Amazon, TikTok, and Netflix, and they have become a key feature of the digital music industry.
-Music streaming platforms, on which consumers can access a vast catalog of music for a fixed monthly fee, have become the primary way consumers access music, with streaming accounting for 84% of the recorded music industry's \$16bn revenue in 2023.
-These platforms use recommender systems to generate playlists that surface music to users, and they are where users discover the majority of new music.
+Recommender systems, which are designed to match consumers with products they will like, are now the curators of our digital lives, influencing everything from the products we buy to the music we listen to.
+Such systems are prevalent in many online market-places, including Amazon, TikTok, and Netflix, and they have become a key feature of the digital music industry.1 Music streaming platforms, on which consumers can access a vast catalog of music for a fixed monthly fee (or ads), have become the primary way consumers access music, with streaming accounting for 84% of the recorded music industry's \$17.7bn revenue in 2024.2 These platforms use recommender systems to generate playlists that surface music to users, and they are where users discover the majority of new music.
 I investigate how these recommender systems affect the music industry, and how they have shaped the sound of music since their introduction.